Streamlined quantum computing with macronode cluster states: Quantum computing with quad-rail-lattice cluster states and the GKP code

 We describe the above concepts in more detail using the essential primitive element in a macronode wire---the macronode teleportation gadget, indicated by a dashed black box in Fig.~\ref{fig:macronodeWireGraph}(a).
 Each macronode gadget consists of three modes.
 Measuring the first two teleports the input state to the output mode with a Kraus operator applied.
 The circuit identity for the macronode gadget, derived in Ref.~\cite{Walshe2020}, is

 where the specific elements in the right hand side are defined and discussed below.
-We call this circuit the \emph{single-mode macronode gagdet} since it takes a single mode as input and is implemented at a single (two-mode) macronode.
+We call this circuit the \emph{single-mode macronode gadget} since it takes a single mode as input and is implemented at a single (two-mode) macronode.
+In fact, this circuit is identical to the standard CV teleportation circuit~\cite{Furusawa1998}.
 Note that the term `single-mode' refers to the number of inputs, with the size of the macronode being double that since two measurements are required to teleport a single mode.

 The gate $\op V(\theta_a,\theta_b)$ is a Gaussian unitary determined by the homodyne measurement angles $\theta_a$ and $\theta_b$.
-We give the standard form of this unitary (up to an overall phase)~\cite{Alexander2014, Walshe2020} along with a new decomposition that will be useful when working with the GKP code:
+We give the standard form of this unitary (up to an overall phase)~\cite{Alexander2014, Walshe2020} along with a decomposition that will be useful when working with the GKP code:

 where the operators on the right are defined in Sec.~\ref{subsec:CVunitaries}, and

 Equation~\eqref{vGateqShear} arises from the Bloch-Messiah decomposition~\cite{braunstein2005squeezing} of the squeezing operation (up to an overall phase),